 1 tbsp coconut flakes (optional), use leftovers form the coconut milk making process

 ground cinnamon to sprinkle

 Place all ingredients in a saucepan and beat with a whisk until de cornstarch is dissolved.
-Place in the stovetop and stir continuously over med-hi heat until is thickens and has a creamy consistency.
+Place in the stovetop and stir continuously over med-hi heat until is thickens and has a thick creamy consistency.
 I use a whisk or wooden spoon.
-It will take about 5-8 minutes.
+It will take about 10 minutes.
 Pour mixture in an 8×8 inch crystal mold or a jelly ring mold.
-Make sure the mold is wet.
-Run the mold through water and shake off excess water then proceed to pour mix.
-Let cool and refrigerate for at least 5 hours or overnight.
+Make sure the mold is wet by running the mold under water and shake off excess water then proceed to pour mix.
+Let cool and refrigerate for at least 5 hours or preferably overnight.
 Flip over to a nice serving plate and sprinkle with ground cinnamon.